Aroma TranquilityAroma Tranquility

 The Three Layers

 Top notes are what you smell first.
 They're bright, sharp, and evaporate quickly.
 Think citrus: lemon, bergamot, grapefruit, sweet orange.
 Also peppermint and eucalyptus.
 They grab your attention but don't linger.
+In a diffuser blend, top notes announce the mood immediately but fade within 15–20 minutes.

 Middle notes (or heart notes) are the core of your blend.
 They emerge after the top notes begin to fade and last longer.
 Lavender, rosemary, geranium, chamomile, ylang ylang — these are the emotional center of your blend.
+They define what the blend "means."
+A lavender-forward blend says relaxation.
+A rosemary blend says clarity.

 Base notes are the foundation.
 They're the deepest, richest, and longest-lasting.
 Cedarwood, vetiver, sandalwood, frankincense, patchouli.
 They anchor the blend and give it staying power.
+In a well-built blend, you'll still be able to detect the base notes an hour after the diffuser has run.

 A well-structured blend has all three.